Origins of IMBOC

 Forecasting the current IMBOC website philosophy, the future Bullitt owners or Bullittheads started discussing both Bullitt related topics as well as other automotive and general interest topics.
 Since this was the first opportunity for posters to post photos, several members used this feature.

 The group members, since some had already ordered their Bullitts, started posting build/shipping dates using data that they obtained from Ford’s VOPC system.
 VOPC was an 800 number where dealers could call for the status of their customer’s orders.
-This phone number was posted on the web and future owners were able to access it much to the chagrin of Ford Motor.
+This phone number was posted on the web and future owners were able to access it much to the chagrin of Ford Motor Company.

 The tracking of a member’s Bullitt through the ordering/building/delivering process was almost a daily event for some people.
 Based on the Yahoo! posts, TwoStangWmn, Vicki, was the most aggressive member in tracking her Bullitt through the system.
 The final leg of her Bullitt’s journey, ‘over the mountains’, to her dealership seemed to take forever.